 Work in Progress:

-Art’s Highest Calling (book project on post-Kantian German aesthetics)
+Art’s Highest Calling: The Religion of Art in a Secular Age (book project on post-Kantian German aesthetics)

 Honors and Awards

 Dissertation fellowship that is Princeton’s highest honor for graduate students.
 Awarded annually, following nomination by one’s department to four students across the university, one from each division.

 Graduate Prize Fellowship, Center for Human Values, Princeton University, 2010-2011